arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/C_programming_and_Data_Structure/DS_and_C_programming_notes.md

     free(loc);
 ```

+> Even if the address of last node is given, we still need to traverse the list and get to the 2nd last element of the list.

 ## Searching in linked list

-> Return address of the node where the element found in linked list.
+> Returns address of the node where the element found in linked list.

 ### Linear search in LL